Best daily deals

 Pressing the pairing button on the case shoots a pop-up notification to your nearby Android device, similar to how AirPods and Beats pair to Apple devices.
 Once connected, you can click on the Beats Studio Buds within Bluetooth settings to see battery information, find your headphones, or open the Beats app.

-How does the Beats Studio Buds work with Apple devices?
+How do the Beats Studio Buds work with Apple devices?

 Beats Studio Buds pairing